View our FAQs, map & parking, guidelines and more.

 Chepstow is highly evocative of the taste and collections of a descendant of one of America's founding families, placed in the context of a contemporary Newport summer home.

 Explore the underground systems that made this great house a marvel of technology for its time.

-With the Duo, Trio and Experience 5 tickets, you can tour multiple mansions and gardens at a discounted price.
+With the Duo and Trio tickets, you can tour multiple mansions and gardens at a discounted price.
 These tickets can be used on different days and they do not expire.

 See tour options, frequently asked questions, information on our policies and everything else you need to know.

 Parking is free onsite at all properties except for Hunter House and The Breakers Stable & Carriage House, where street parking is available.

 Answers to some of our most frequently asked questions.